larizzatg/larizzatg/README.md

 #### What about me?

-I'm another one of you, a person.
+I'm another one of you, a person, (if you are an alien let's chat).
 I collect kawaii objects, eat sour candies, encourage curiosity, and search meta topics.
 I believe we can make a better world with software and thrive to have a social impact with the products I make or help making.

 #### What about now?
 - I work as a web developer, at the front end of the island, with Vue and SCSS.